 An Overview of the Process

-- Train with the Temporary Peli Lens: during the trial period, routine at-home training has been shown to increase the benefit a patient receives from the Peli Lens
+- Monitor routine at-home training, which has been shown to increase the benefit a patient receives from using training prisms

 1. Determining if the Peli Lens is Right for Your Patient

 When determining if the Peli Lens is right for your patient, consider the following two questions:

 - Does your patient have stroke-related visual field loss (like homonymous hemianopia or quadrantanopia)?